edgenta-it/TechTest/README.md

 **Build and push**: Builds the Docker image and pushes it to DockerHub using the docker/build-push-action.

+## Deployment to Azure AKS Cluster

+This GitHub Actions workflow automates the deployment of our application to the production Azure AKS (Azure Kubernetes Service) cluster.

+### Workflow Steps:

+**Checkout Code:**

+Checks out the repository's code to prepare for the deployment process.

+**Import GPG_PASSPHRASE Secrets from Vault:**

+Retrieves the GPG_PASSPHRASE secret from HashiCorp Vault to decrypt the kube_config file necessary for Kubernetes cluster access.

+**Decrypt kube_config file:**

+Decrypts the encrypted kube_config file using the retrieved GPG_PASSPHRASE.

+**Extract branch name:**

+Extracts the branch name from the GitHub reference to determine the deployment environment.

+**Deploy application to AKS cluster:**

+Sets the Kubernetes configuration to use the decrypted kube_config file.
+Deletes the existing deployment in the production Kubernetes namespace to ensure a clean deployment.
+Updates the Docker image version placeholder in the deployment configuration file (prod-deployment.yml) with the latest Docker image version (GitHub SHA).
+Applies the updated deployment configuration to deploy the application to the production Kubernetes cluster.

 ## Notes:
 HashiCorp Vault serves as a critical component in the CI/CD pipeline, enabling secure secret management, seamless integration with external services, and compliance with security best practices.